 In his spare time, Dr. Rafii enjoys being outdoors, playing soccer, and watching Ohio State football.

 Charlotte Loflin, MSN, NP-C

-Charlotte Loflin MSN, NP-C has been in nursing for since 2007.
+Charlotte Loflin MSN, NP-C has been a nurse since 2007.
 She received her Bachelors of Science in Nursing from University of Texas at Arlington with honors, and she received her Masters in Adult/Gerontology Nurse Practitioner and Masters of Science in Nursing from Kaplan University, also with honors.
 Charlotte has extensive critical care experience and spent a majority of her nursing career in the hospital setting.
 She is board certified by the American Academy of Nurse Practitioners (AANP) and an active member of the American Academy of Pain Medicine.

-She has been involved in the Pain Management arena for over since 2013, and prior to moving to Austin she was the OR Director for two interventional pain management surgery centers.
+She has been involved in the Pain Management arena for since 2013, and prior to moving to Austin she was the OR Director for two interventional pain management surgery centers.
 During her time at the surgery center, Charlotte developed a passion for caring for chronic pain patients.

 She spends her free time with her husband, daughter, and three dachshunds.